saintsantos/webapp_workshop_complete/README.md

 ## knexjs

 knexjs is a JavaScript package that allows for SQL queries to be made directly through JavaScript.
 This is what we'll be using to interface with our database.
-Read more here.
+Documentation can be found [here](http://knexjs.org).